 What To Look For When Buying Pruning Shears

-- Comfort – Using your hands for repetitive tasks can cause pain in your hand, elbows, and fingers.
-A comfort grip is helpful in avoiding this.
+- Comfort – Using your hands for repetitive tasks can cause pain in your hands, elbows, and fingers.
+A comfort grip helps avoid this.

 - You should find shears that fit comfortably in your hand.
 The shears should neither be too big nor too small.
 The handles shouldn’t dig into your skin if you encounter a tough branch.